-One of the requirements of SeRCOP is for Councils to show expenditure and income in the Income and Expenditure Statement in generic service groups as prescribed by SeRCOP.
+One of the requirements of the Accounting Code is for Councils to show expenditure and income in the Income and Expenditure Statement in generic service groups.
 The standard expenditure analysis is designed to make inter-authority comparisons more meaningful.
 The service groups shown in the Comprehensive Income and Expenditure Statement therefore reflect the standard generic groups and not the management of service delivery and budgetary responsibilities as determined by the Council.